-In this world of advancing technology where texting, emailing and keeping up with social media are the communication methods of choice for practically all of us, you'd think the need to contact each other the old fashioned way, face-to-face, would be rapidly becoming obsolete.
-What a surprise to find that when sharing information, people still want to look each other in the eye and hear a real human voice.
-That explains why many people are discovering they really need to know the art of public speaking.
+In our technological world where texting, emailing and keeping up with social media seem to be the communication methods of choice for practically all of us, with so many electronic means at our disposal you'd think the need to contact each other the old fashioned way, face-to-face, would be rapidly becoming obsolete.
+What a surprise to find that when sharing information, people still want to look each other in the eye and hear a real human voice, which explains why many people are discovering that they really need to know the art of public speaking.

 Where does the truism come from that some people would rather die than give a speech?
 Interestingly enough, it's not the actual fear of speaking.
 It's rather who is listening.
 Or more specifically, what does the audience expect while they're listening?
 And can the speaker live up to those expectations?

 When asked what their number one fear is, most people say, "Being judged."